HIDGlobalDocs/style-guide/docs/a-to-z/w/while.md

 # while

 Use only to refer to something occurring in time.
-Don't use as a synonym for *although,* *whereas, on the contrary,* or *in spite of*.
+Don't use as a synonym for *although*, *whereas, on the contrary*, or *in spite of*.

 ## Examples